sakthipriyan/bigdata-tools.org/src/contribute.md

 3. If updating existing file, update the date as well.
-4. Add your name to Contributors list, link it to your website or social media account.
+4. Add your name to Contributors list, link it to your website/github/social media.

 ### Contributors *(in alphabetic order)*
 * [Sakthi Priyan H](http://sakthipriyan.com)